Myanmar issues gagging order to Aung San Suu Kyi's lawyer | DW | 15.10.2021

 "My mouth is under 144," he wrote, referring to the use of Section 144 of the Code of Criminal Procedure — a British colonial-era law normally used to restrict public gatherings and impose curfews.

-The lawyer will now be barred from talking about those cases to the media, diplomats, international organizations, and foreign government, he said in a Facebook post.
+The lawyer will now be barred from talking about those cases to the media, diplomats, international organizations and foreign governments, he said in a Facebook post.

 He later posted details of the order.